top of page

 CMO copilot — v1.1

-Understanding ICPs and Buyer Personas: A Guide for BDRs
+Understanding ICPs and Buyer Personas In The Age Of AI: A Guide for BDRs

 Byline: Engaging high-value prospects with precision.